This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Go kayaking

-Paddling on the water is one of our favorite things to do no matter what country we’re in.
+Paddling on the water is one of our favorite things to do, no matter what country we’re in.
 It’s so peaceful when you’re coasting along the water between paddles while enjoying the scenery.
 There are so many beautiful lakes around Bariloche that we had trouble picking which one we wanted to kayak!

 This kayak paddling adventure tour helped us narrow it down!
-The tour takes you to Moreno Lake or Nahuel Huapi or both, depending on if you’re an experienced kayaker or not.
+The tour takes you to Moreno Lake or Nahuel Huapi or both, depending on whether you’re an experienced kayaker or not.
 It comes with all the gear you need and an open agenda, so you can customize the itinerary.

 This day spent on the lakes of Northern Patagonia quickly became one of our top things to do in San Carlos de Bariloche.
 We didn’t have to plan a thing, so we could just enjoy.
-The fiberglass kayaks offered a super smooth ride and we even paddled to an isolated beach for lunch and swimming!
+The fiberglass kayaks offered a super smooth ride, and we even paddled to an isolated beach for lunch and swimming!

 Check availability and reserve this 5-star tour here!

-Reserve your spot here and get flexible cancellation and payment options.
+Reserve your spot here and get flexible cancellation and payment options!

 8. Visit Victoria Island and the Arrayanes Forest

-If you’re someone who enjoys the outdoors, you’re going to love visiting the Quetrihué peninsula – where both Victoria Island and the Arrayanes Forest can be found.
+If you’re someone who enjoys the outdoors, you’re going to love visiting the Quetrihué peninsula, where both Victoria Island and the Arrayanes Forest can be found.

-The only way to see both of these spots is by boat are they are surrounded by Lake Nahuel Huapi.
+The only way to see both of these spots is by boat, are they are surrounded by Lake Nahuel Huapi.
 There are catamarans that leave from the Puerto Pañuelo pier, but we opted for this boat tour, so everything was taken care of for us.
 The tour was about 7 hours long, including pick-up from our hotel in Bariloche and two stops on the island and peninsula.

-One of the stops is Bosque de Arrayanes which is in the Parque Nacional Los Arrayanes.
+One of the stops is Bosque de Arrayanes, which is in the Parque Nacional Los Arrayanes.
 Here you’ll get to see 300-year-old trees that have distinct light brown twisted trunks.
 It looks like a photograph out of a children’s fairytale book.

 Check availability and book this tour here with FREE cancellation options.